 In addition to your regular sweating sessions in the gym, take some diet advice from top athletes: eat good quality food spread throughout the day in smaller but more frequent meals, adjusted to the type of your workout and overall caloric needs.
-It’s fine to listen to your body and eat when hungry, but make sure to eliminate all unhealthy food cravings – managing them is not enough if you’re truly serious about your fitness goals!

 1. Fresh juice